pietralbi/urw-extended-recipes/README.md

 3. Dry the retted plants
 4. Extract the fibers
 	+ You can also extract fibers from existing clothes
-5. Spin the fibers into a yarn using the historical "spindle and distaff" method
+5. Spin the fibers into a yarn using the historical [spindle](https://en.wikipedia.org/wiki/Spindle) and [distaff](https://en.wikipedia.org/wiki/Distaff) method
 6. Build a loom and weave the yarn into raw cloth.
 7. Tailor the raw cloth to make clothes
 	+ Alternatively, raw cloth is a profitable trade good, worth x1.5 the same weight in tailored clothes.
 Live off as a fabric artisan!